 - Other investments

-I am adept at most property division tasks.
-In the event you need professional experts to assess a critical asset, I can draw on a team of respected forensic accountants, financial analysts, business valuation specialists and others.
+We are adept at most property division tasks.
+In the event you need professional experts to assess a critical asset, we can draw on a team of respected forensic accountants, financial analysts, business valuation specialists and others.

-My job in this process is to represent your interests at every step of asset identification and division.
-To discuss your property division issues, call me at my Peoria office at 623-239-0015 or email me your questions.
+Our job in this process is to represent your interests at every step of asset identification and division.
+To discuss your property division issues, call our Peoria office at 623-239-0015 or email us your questions.